-Do outcomes of emergency surgery differ around the globe? matched comparison of patients in a developed and an underdeveloped health care setting
+Do outcomes of emergency surgery differ around the globe?
+Matched comparison of patients in a developed and an underdeveloped health care setting

-Access to surgical care is an essential element of strengthening health systems.
+Introduction: Access to surgical care is an essential element of strengthening health systems.
 With the recent publication of guidelines by the Lancet Commission, there is a need to consider what access to global surgical care means practically.
-Given the substantial burden attributable to emergent conditions, the objective of this study was to compare outcomes of emergency surgery patients presenting to a regional tertiary-care hospital in a low-middle income country (LMIC) with outcomes of patients in the United States using coarsened-exact matching (CEM) techniques
+Given the substantial burden attributable to emergent conditions, the objective of this study was to compare outcomes of emergency surgery patients presenting to a regional tertiary-care hospital in a low-middle income country (LMIC) with outcomes of patients in the United States using coarsened-exact matching (CEM) techniques.

-Journal of The American College of Surgeons
+Journal of the American College of Surgeons

 (2016).
-Do outcomes of emergency surgery differ around the globe? matched comparison of patients in a developed and an underdeveloped health care setting.
-Journal of The American College of Surgeons, 223(4), S67-S67.
+Do outcomes of emergency surgery differ around the globe?
+Matched comparison of patients in a developed and an underdeveloped health care setting.
+Journal of the American College of Surgeons, 223(4), S67-S67.

 Available at: https://ecommons.aku.edu/pakistan_fhs_mc_surg_gen/29